Can you use two wallpapers in one room? We say yes! Why limit your choices!?

 The main key element to mixing two wallpaper patterns together is to have at least one colour match.
 This ties the designs together.
 Ensure the colour palette uses complimentary tones.
 If one is in bright hues it may not work to have the other in pastels even if the same colours are used.

-There are a few ways to approach this design and much depends on the style of your home.
-You may have a traditional home with a stripe wallpaper paired with a floral.
-Alternatively you could be matching a pattern with a corresponding colour unpatterned.
+There are a few ways to approach this design and much depends on the overall style of your home.

 Lets delve into 5 wonderful ways you can mix two wallpapers in one room.